Alice Smith: Life and career

-The song "Dream" was featured on an episode of Entourage (season four) during the closing credits.
+The song "Dream" was featured on a season-four episode of Entourage during the closing credits.
 "Dream" was also featured in the final act of episode four, season five, of the Showtime series The L Word ("Let's Get This Party Started").
 In 2007, she was nominated for a Grammy Award under the Best Urban/Alternative category.
-However, the fall-out from pressure of the success of her debut release meant that future recordings were shelved.
-Becoming a mother, Smith relocated from New York to Los Angeles, California.
+However, the fallout from pressure of the success of her debut release meant that future recording efforts were shelved.
+After becoming a mother, Smith relocated from New York to Los Angeles, California.

-In 2011, she collaborated with Aloe Blacc to contribute the track "Baby" to the Red Hot Organization's most recent charitable album Red Hot + Rio 2.
-The album is a follow-up to the 1996 Red Hot + Rio.
-Proceeds from the sales will be donated to raise awareness and money to fight AIDS/HIV and related health and social issues.
+In 2011, she collaborated with Aloe Blacc to contribute the track "Baby" to the Red Hot Organization's charitable album Red Hot + Rio 2.
+The album was a follow-up to the 1996 Red Hot + Rio.
+Proceeds from the sales were donated to raise awareness and funds to fight HIV/AIDS and related health and social issues.

-Her second album, She was released in March 2013.
+Her second album, She, was released in March 2013.

-In 2013 Alice performed the song "Cry" with Doyle Bramhall II at Madison Square Gardens as part of the Eric Clapton Crossroads Guitar Festival.
+In 2013, Alice performed the song "Cry" with Doyle Bramhall II at Madison Square Gardens as part of the Eric Clapton Crossroads Guitar Festival.

-In 2014, Prince released an interpretation of her song Another Love on his album with 3rdeyegirl, Plectrumelectrum.
-She also performed "Fool For You", "The One", "She", and "Don't Get Me Wrong", and "Dreams" at AfroPunk 2014.
+In 2014, Prince released an interpretation of her song "Another Love" on his album with 3rdeyegirl, Plectrumelectrum.
+Smith also performed "Fool For You", "The One", "She", and "Don't Get Me Wrong", and "Dreams" at AfroPunk 2014.

 In 2015, Smith's cover of "I Put a Spell on You" was featured on Nina Revisited...
-A Tribute to Nina Simone.
+A Tribute to Nina Simone, also provided vocals for the 13. track, "OKAGA, CA" from the album "Cherry Bomb" by Tyler, the Creator.

-In 2018, Smith's song "Fool For You" was featured in the Season 4 episode One of My Three Soups of the TV series Gotham, which chronicles the events leading up to Batman's arrival.
+In 2018, Smith's song "Fool For You" was featured in the Season 4 episode One of My Three Soups of the TV series Gotham.

 She released Mystery, her third album, comprising seven songs, in October 2019.

+In British filmmaker Isaac Julien's 2022 film Once Again (Statues Never Die), Smith plays an anonymous jazz singer, providing vocals for the song that opens and closes the film.

+In 2025, Smith provided vocals for the soundtrack to the film Sinners by Ryan Coogler, singing with Miles Caton on the track "Last Time (I Seen the Sun)".

 Personal life

-Smith has one daughter, and is married to recording artist Citizen Cope.
+Smith has one daughter with recording artist Citizen Cope.